Wisdom-EdemD-rah/Customer-Churn-Prediction-and-Analysis/README.md

 Average Monthly Charge: Displays the average monthly charge for customers, which is $64.50.

-Churners: Shows the total number of customers who have churned, which is 675.
+Churners: This shows the total number of customers who have churned, which is 675.

-Non-Churners: Shows the total number of customers who have not churned, which is 1883.
+Non-Churners: This shows the total number of customers who have not churned, which is 1883.

 Churn Rate: Displays the churn rate as a percentage, which is 26.4%.